 Consignment Sale Software

 The term 'consignment sale' might suggest that the software is to be used for one-time or periodic events like seasonal sales, charity auctions and estate sales.
-Generally speaking, software targeting a niche market like 'consignment sales' has less competition and attempts to generate a stream of income by charging fees 'per sale'.
-Here again a program with a one-off cost will probably deliver needed features without never-ending cost while lending itself to other types of sales like buy outright, resale, retail, layaways and trades.
+Generally speaking, software targeting a niche market like 'consignment sales' has less competition and attempts to generate a stream of income (from shop to software developer) by charging fees 'per sale'.
+Here again a consignment sale software with a one-off cost will probably deliver needed features without never-ending cost while lending itself to other types of sales like buy outright, resale, retail, layaways and trades.